Nitrokey/nitrokey-documentation/nethsm/cli.rst

 .. warning::

-	CAUTION!
 	Data loss may occur due to the installation of a beta update!

 .. code:: bash